autogrow/openminder/README.md

 ### API Endpoints

 The main interaction with the binary is via the API.
-See the [API](https://lab.autogrow.com/docs/en/om-api.html) page for docs for more detail.
+See the [API](https://lab.autogrow.com/docs/en/om-api.html) page for more detail.

 ## Calibration